david-andrew/dewy-lang/README.md

 * (planned) extremely fast
 * (planned) batteries included, i.e. common data structures, algorithms, libraries, etc. (will be) included
 * guranteed syntax stability, backwards compatibility, etc.
-    * Once version 0 is released, If it runs on version 0, it will run on the latest version
+    * Once version 1 is released, If it runs on some version, it will run on all future versions
 * (planned) simple unified package management system akin to ckan
 * (probably) lots of other things...